sunpy/ndcube/joss_paper/paper.md

 This data-coordinate coupling allows users to analyze their data more quickly and accurately, thus helping to boost their scientific output.

-ndcube aims to be highly generalized.
-It is agnostic to specifics of the data and the physical types of coordinates that describe it.
+ndcube is agnostic to specifics of the data and the physical types of the coordinates that describe it.
-This makes it a powerful base upon which to build tools for more specific types of data.
+This makes it a powerful base upon which to build tools for specific types of data.
 This might be a specific number and/or combination of physical types (images, spectrograms, etc.), or data from specific instruments or simulations.
 Thus, in addition to enhancing the productivity of scientists, ndcube can enhance the productivity of developers by centralizing the development and maintenance of the most useful and general functionalities.
-This leaves more time for a greater range of tools to be developed for the community and/or enables part-time developers to devote more effort to other aspects of their jobs, e.g. scientific analysis.
+This leaves more time for developing a greater range of tools for the community and/or enables part-time developers to devote more effort to other aspects of their jobs, e.g. scientific analysis.

+It is already used both by scientists in their data analysis and as a dependency by other packages including sunraster, irispy, DKIST user tools, and specutils.
+Further adoptions are expected, including by sunpy.
+A network benefit of ndcube is that it standardizes the APIs for handling N-D data.
+Broad adoption throughout astronomy and heliophysics can help scientists to more easily work with data from different sub-fields.
+This can help facilitate of synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.

 # Statement of Need